 Heat oil in a large skillet over medium high heat until the oil shimmers.
+Mix flour with Cajun seasoning and in a separate bowl, beat the eggs and hot sauce together.
 Pass the shrimp through the flour, then the egg, then the coconut; set aside on a plate until all are coated.
 Cook a few at a time, for about 2 minutes per side, until golden brown, taking care to not crowd the pan.
 Use a slotted spoon to remove any loose coconut from the oil in between batches.
 Drain shrimp on several layers of paper towels; serve immediately while hot.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Spicy Orange Dipping Sauce or Jezebel Sauce